zeelos/cp-docker-images/docs/configuration.rst

 ``KAFKA_REST_HOST_NAME``

   The host name used to generate absolute URLs in responses.
 Hostname is required because it defaults to the Java canonical host name for the container, which may not always be resolvable in a Docker environment.
-For more details, please refer to the Confluent Platform documentation on :ref:`REST proxy deployment <kafka-rest-deployment>`.
+For more details, please refer to the |cp| documentation on :ref:`REST proxy deployment <kafka-rest-deployment>`.

 ``KAFKA_REST_ZOOKEEPER_CONNECT``